JoanaTrashlieva/JoanaTrashlieva.github.io/README.md

 # Setting up a GH Actions workflow

 Now having that json file (luckily, the url doesn't change on each run) I set up a workflow in GitHub to write the contents of that file in the repository and commit it (and send me a Slack notification).
-That would run everyday at 20:45 (3 mins after the container from Phantom Buster).
+That would run everyday @ 20:45 (3 mins after the container from Phantom Buster).

 ```
 name: Get JSON file from scrapper